lucharo/nb2medium/README.md

 ```
 The result of the image is uploaded to the Medium endpoint (without being written to memory) and the corresponding plot is replaced by the plot's URL.

-If the image is already online, nothing changes to it,
+If the image is already online, nothing changes to it, as Medium can access it directly from the internet when loading the article

 #### Code cells as GitHub gists